-Room Tents and Tipis
+Tipis, Room Tents and Luxury Tents

-These livable tents remind me of the tents used in the Civil War reenactments.
+These luxury tents remind me of the tents used in the Civil War reenactments.
 But today, they have more modern amenities.

 So, if you’re going to rent one, our advice is to make sure it’s within comfortable walking distance to the campground bathroom.

-A yurt is a circular heavy-duty tent of felt or skins on a collapsible framework that’s still used by nomads in Mongolia, Siberia, and Turkey.
-Today, these camping alternatives have become quite popular in the United States.
+Today, they are ideal dwellings now for outdoor recreation and camping.
+These camping alternatives have become quite popular in the United States.
 Yurts typically consist of a single room that includes bed, a sleeper sofa and seating areas.